Sonic Youth Decanted, or how we ended up in the Washington Post

 How the Sonic Decanter Works

-They claim the device lowers a number of naturally occurring elements in wine , including sulfur dioxide, anthocyanins, and volatile acidity.
-They also claim to reduce pH of the wine, as well.
-Here is their chart they include on their kickstarter campaign:
+They claim the device lowers several naturally occurring elements in wine, including sulfur dioxide, anthocyanins, and volatile acidity.
+They also claim to reduce the pH of the wine, as well.
+Here is the chart they include on their Kickstarter campaign:

 Here are the claims from various sections of their kickstarter page:

 When used on wine the Sonic Decanter® promotes further extraction of flavors, aromas and mouth feel from interactions among phenolics and anthocyanins which results in smoother more integrated mouth feel and a smooth, flavorful lingering finish.